tlackemann/hubert/README.md

 ## How It Works

-Hubert automatically checks the status of your Hue lights every 30 or so seconds and records the information to a Cassandra database.
+Hubert automatically checks the status of your Hue lights every 10 seconds and records the information to a Cassandra database.
 A python cron then reads the information and makes predictions on based on the current conditions.